foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

    More details can be found in
    `here <https://software-dl.ti.com/codegen/docs/tiarmclang/compiler_tools_user_guide/compiler_manual/linker_description/08_using_linker_generated_copy_tables/using-built-in-link-operators-in-copy-tables-stdz0757585.html>`__.

-How to use the onboard CRC module in Semi-AUTO mode?
+How to Use the Onboard CRC Module in Semi-AUTO Mode?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There is an onboard CRC controller available on the TMS570LC43.
+It offers three modes of operation: Auto, Semi-CPU, and Full-CPU.
+In our case, the Semi-CPU mode is used to calculate the CRC.
+Unlike Auto mode, where the CRC calculation and evaluation are performed without CPU intervention, in Semi-CPU mode, the generated CRC signature must be compared with a pre-determined CRC value with the assistance of the CPU.

-The detailed information regarding CRC onboard module and the CRC algorithm used in the CRC onboard module can be found in
+More detailed information regarding CRC onboard module and the CRC algorithm used within the CRC onboard module can be found in `here <https://www.ti.com/lit/an/spna235/spna235.pdf>`__.
-`here <https://www.ti.com/lit/an/spna235/spna235.pdf>`__.

-How to jump to a certain address?
+How to Jump to a Certain Address?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you run the code, the bootloader will start first because this is the bootloader's reset vector that is on the first address ``0x0``.
+When you power-up the BMS, the bootloader will start first because the bootloader's reset vector that is located at the first flash address ``0x00``.

-The bootloader's main will jump into the application like this :
+From the address area where the bootloader program is located, it is possible to jump to another address using the following code example:

 .. code:: c